Who loves shopping, how about a day window shopping in Mykonos Town in Greece?

 How to get to Mykonos

-Mykonos Airport is serviced by some international carriers and charter airlines.
-For the latest airfare deals for Mykonos click our link
+Mykonos Airport is serviced by several international carriers and charter airlines.

-You can pre-book your airport to hotel transfers for Click here for latest prices and booking
+You can pre-book your airport to hotel transfers for Click here for the latest prices and booking

 Travelling by ferry around the Greek Islands is easy.
 There are many options available e.g. a fast ferry from Mykonos to Santorini can take only 2.5 hours and a regular ferry service from Athens to Mykonos can take 5 hours 15 minutes on Blue Star Ferries.